 Suitable for the latest models, the impact-absorbing material in this product will protect your smartwatch from hazards during normal use.
 Bevels offer some screen protection without taking away from the sleek design.

 Can be difficult to remove in the rare instances you need to access your device directly.

 Shock-absorbing product guarantees your smartwatch is protected against bumps, dents, and dings.
 Snap-on design ensures instant installation.
 It also fits a variety of different models perfectly.

-Not intended for use with 38 mm Apple Watch models.
+Not intended for use with 38mm models.

 Apple Watches can be expensive, ranging from $170 to $380 and up, so protecting yours is a matter of protecting an investment.
-The shiny surface of Apple Watches tend to show off and highlight scratches instead of hiding them.
+The shiny surface of Apple Watches tends to show off and highlight scratches instead of hiding them.

 Consequently, you need a protective case for your Apple Watch.
 Just like a smartphone, your smartwatch is a computer.
 It’s smaller and wearable, with a limited range compared to larger ones, but it requires the same serious protection to prevent wear.